Constructive Observer Design for Visual Simultaneous Localisation and Mapping: Observer Design

 Each $l_i$ must converge to a positive constant $c^0_i \leq l_i(0)$ as $\dot{l}_i \to 0$.
 Therefore, \eqref{eq:landmark_lyap} ensures that $(\hat{r}_i - r_i) \to \pm \sqrt{2 \alpha_i c^0_i}$.
 Integrating \eqref{eq:rdiff_times_yyV} over a period of time $T$, and using the fact that $(r_i - \hat{r}_i)$ is converging to a constant, it follows that

 Using the persistence of excitation assumption \eqref{eq:pe_velocity}, it must be that $\hat{r}_i \to r_i$.

 Recall the exception set $\chi$ \eqref{eq:chi}.
 It is straightforward to verify that this set has measure zero.
-Since the initial choice of compact set $K$ in the complement of $\chi$ was arbitrary, then the equilibrium $(\mr{y}_i, 1)$ of $(\delta_i, \tilde{r}_i)$ is almost semi-globally asymptotically stabilisable by the proposed innovation (Def.~\ref{def:semiGAS}).
+Since the initial choice of compact set $K$ in the complement of $\chi$ was arbitrary, then the equilibrium $(\mr{y}_i, 1)$ of $(d_i, \tilde{r}_i)$ is almost semi-globally asymptotically stabilisable by the proposed correction terms (Def.~\ref{def:semiGAS}).

 Observe that, at the equilibrium,

 Using this, the ego-centric coordinates of the SLAM configuration and their estimates satisfy

 and thus